“Beat me if you can. Survive if I let you.”

-A football standout in high school, the native New Yorker struggled to make a name for himself in sports-entertainment as his 5-foot-9 stature failed to impress promoters.
+A football standout in high school, the native New Yorker struggled to make a name for himself in sports-entertainment, as his 5-foot-9 stature failed to impress promoters.
 When he finally earned an opportunity in ECW, he seized it, but the rejections Tazz faced early on left him resentful and angry.
-Nicknamed “The Most Miserable Man on the Planet,” by Styles, Tazz first debuted as The Tazmaniac, wearing a 90s WWE-ish gimmick that included facepaint and fur, but he evolved into a blunt shooter who warned ECW’s hardcore roster: “I don’t need weapons.
+Nicknamed “The Most Miserable Man on the Planet,” by Styles, Tazz first debuted as the over-the-top Tazmaniac, but he evolved into a blunt shooter who warned ECW’s hardcore roster: “I don’t need weapons.
 My hands are my weapons.”

 Tazz incorporated elements of judo and jiu-jitsu into his offense long before mixed martial arts reached prominence and was the first wrestler to make his opponents tap out instead of verbally calling for submission because they couldn't speak while trapped in his Tazzmission choke hold.
 Clad in his trademark orange and black, Tazz submitted his longtime rival Sabu at ECW’s inaugural pay-per-view event, Barely Legal, and suplexed his way through Shane Douglas to win the ECW Title in 1999.